Radial artery: Clinical significance

-The radial artery lies superficially in front of the distal end of the radius, between the tendons of the brachioradialis and flexor carpi radialis; it is here that clinician takes the radial pulse. (where it is commonly used to assess the heart rate and cardiac rhythm).
+The radial artery lies superficially in front of the distal end of the radius, between the tendons of the brachioradialis and flexor carpi radialis; it is here (the so-called gouttière du pouls) that clinician takes the radial pulse. (where it is commonly used to assess the heart rate and cardiac rhythm).
 Presence of radial pulse was thought to indicate a systolic blood pressure of at least 70 mmHg, as estimated from the 50% percentile, although this was found to generally be an overestimation of a patient's true blood pressure.

 The radial artery can be less easily felt as it crosses the anatomical snuff box.

 The radial artery is used for coronary artery bypass grafting and is growing in popularity among cardiac surgeons.
 Recently, it has been shown to have a superior peri-operative and post-operative course when compared to saphenous vein grafts.

 The radial artery is often punctured in a common procedure to obtain an arterial blood gas.
 Such a procedure may first involve an Allen's test.

 The radial artery is also used to evaluate the collateral circulation of blood through the hands; applying pressure through palpating the palmar arches results in paleness over the area being compressed; adequate collateral circulation can be ascertained by how quickly normal colour returns after the pressure is removed.

 The radial artery is a common site for the insertion of an arterial line, such as for blood pressure monitoring in an intensive care unit.
 It is also commonly used for cerebral angiograms for the treatment of cerebral pathologies, such as strokes, cerebral aneurysms It is selected because it is accessible, and because of the low incidence of complications such as thrombosis.

 Additional images

+Surgical relations of the radial and ulnar arteries; right side, anterior view.
+(After Gerrish.)

-Cross-section through the middle of the forearm.
+Cross-section through the middle of the right forearm.